 Jesus said “My house will be a house of prayer for all nations.”
 Mark 11:17.

-New Gen City Church prays as a church every Sunday from 4-5pm at our venue in Tarneit.
+New Gen City Church prays as a church every Tuesday from 7-8pm in the Baden Powell Community centre in Tarneit.

 We also encourage our members to pray for different nations during their prayer times at home.
 This month we are praying for…